bruceravel/synchrotron_pop_up_book/script.md

         corner of this spread.
 A photo of an NSLS-II undulator will be printed near the papercraft.

-An **undulator** is is an X-ray source which live in one of the 30 straight sections of the ring.
+An **undulator** is an X-ray source which lives in one of the 30 straight sections of the ring.
 It is an array of dozens of powerful magnets (shown in red and blue).
-Each pair of magnets generates X-rays by deflecting electrons.
+Each pair of magnets generates X-rays by deflecting the electron bunches.
 The magnets are carefully arranged so that each pair of magnets generates X-rays that reinforce the X-rays from previous pairs, resulting in a massive amplification of the intensity at specific energies.
 The energy of the X-rays can be chosen by adjusting the size of the gap between the magnet arrays, much like tuning a radio to select a particular station.
 An undulator is to a bend magnet as a laser is to a flashlight.